Fabio-GitHub25/discord_twitter_image_uploader/README.md

 ## Setup
 __Required Node.js version 16.6+__
-1. Clone the git repository (and install / update Node.js if you don't have it yet)
+1. Clone the Git repository (and install / update Node.js if you don't have it already)
 2. Create a __.env__ file in the root directory and add the following properties
     ```
     DISCORD_SECRET_TOKEN=<Your Discord secret token>